 The more you grow, the more you continually challenge yourself and the more you can achieve.

 Whilst it is very tempting to stay in the comfort zone, we really aren’t doing ourselves any favours.

-The need for personal growth is one of our basic human needs and so if we don’t make an effort to work on ourselves then this can have a negative impact and often leave feelings of frustration.
+The need for personal growth is one of our basic human psychological needs and so if we don’t make a conscious effort to work on ourselves then this can have a negative impact and often leave us with feelings of frustration.

 The desire to grow and challenge ourselves can be uncomfortable, the more you can get comfortable with being uncomfortable the more you will achieve and succeed.

 Outside of the comfort zone lies the fear zone.
 On the other side of that lies the Growth and Learning zone.
 The fear zone may be uncomfortable, however, the more we push forward and gain momentum the sooner we move into the growth and learning zone and can see and feel the benefits of our personal growth.

 Focus ahead on the growth and learning zone, when it gets uncomfortable remind yourself of the original reasons why you left the familiar feeling of your comfort zone.

 Feel the Fear and do it anyway

 You may have heard the phrase, however, the book, by Susan Jeffers, talks about how we can embrace the feeling of fear and use this as a challenge.

 The book helps empower the reader to adopt a life of power, energy, enthusiasm, and action.
 This does not come naturally to everyone, but it can become a learned behaviour.